INTO-CPS-Association/DTaaS-examples/digital_twins/opc-ua-electroingenium/README.md

 Waste water treatment (WWT) plants must comply with substance and species concentration limits established by regulation in order to ensure the good quality of the water.
 This is usually done taking periodic samples that are analyzed in the laboratory.
 This means that plant operators do not have continuous information for making decisions and, therefore, operation setpoints are set to higher values than needed to guarantee water quality.
 Some of the processes involved in WWT plants consume a lot of power, thus adjusting setpoints could significantly reduce energy consumption.

 ## Physical Twin Overview
-This example demonstrates the communication between a physical waste water plant in the tertiary treatment and a digital twin of the ultaviolet (UV) disinfection process based on Computational Fluid Dynamics (CFD) and compartment models.
+This example demonstrates the communication between a physical ultraviolet (UV) disinfection process (the tertiary treatment of a WWT plant) and its digital twin, which is based on Computational Fluid Dynamics (CFD) and compartment models.
 The aim of this digital twin is to develop "virtual sensors" that provide continuous information that facilitates the decision making process for the plant operator.

 ![Waste water treatment plant](images/water-treatment-plant.png)